European Assists King 2025/26: Yamal and Kane chasing Grealish

 © IMAGO

-An intriguing race to record the most assists in Europe for the 2025/26 football season is set to get under way, with Mohamed Salah coming into the campaign as the defending champion.
+An intriguing race to record the most assists in Europe for the 2025/26 football season is just getting under way, with Mohamed Salah coming into this campaign as the defending champion.

 Article continues under the video